qynser/startup/notes.md

 ## HTML

-This was easy.
-I was careful to use the correct structural elements such as header, footer, main, nav, and form.
-The links between the three views work great using the `a` element.

-The part I didn't like was the duplication of the header and footer code.
-This is messy, but it will get cleaned up when I get to React.
+I wanted to make sure that I had all the correct pages in order to make the website actually useful.
+These are the things I want the website to do:

+- Landing page
+- About page
+- Sign up page
+- rules page
+- search bar for website
+- Example story page

 ## CSS